How to Use B2B SEO for Lead Generation (8 Tips to Increase Conversions)

 To help you make the most out of your B2B SEO strategy, follow these six steps and you’re guaranteed to attract and help convert the right users:

-Topic clusters are also known as content hubs or pillar pages.
+Topic clusters are also known as content hubs.
 They’re all topically grouped pages covering a specific subject.

 A topic cluster has three key elements: